-The financial statement of MCB Microfinance Ltd comply with the Companies Act 2001 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
-The financial statements is prepared under the historical cost convention except for financial assets and liabilities which are stated at fair value.
+The financial statements of MCB Microfinance Ltd comply with the Companies Act 2001 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
+These financial statements are that of an individual entity.
+The financial statements are presented in Mauritian Rupees and all values are rounded to the nearest rupee (Rs), except when otherwise stated.

+Where necessary, comparative figures have been amended to conform with change in presentation in the current year.
+The financial statements are prepared under the historical cost convention except for financial assets and liabilities which are stated at amortised cost.

-Standards, Amendments to published Standards and Interpretations effective in the reporting period
+Amendments to published Standards effective in the reporting period